 C N R Rao, Jawaharlal Nehru Centre for Advanced Scientific Research, Bangalore, India

-Erin Ratcliff, University of Arizona, USA
+Erin Ratcliff, Georgia Institute of Technology, USA

 Vince Rotello, University of Massachusetts Amherst, USA